kirtishrestha/US-Population-/README.md

 # US-Population-
 Data Analysis with Python Project

-This project analyzes US population data to explore various demographic trends over the years.
-The analysis is performed using Python with libraries such as Pandas for data manipulation, Altair and Plotly for data visualization, and Streamlit for creating an interactive web application.
+This project analyzes U.S. population data using Python and interactive visualization tools.
+It leverages Streamlit for an intuitive user interface, enabling users to explore population trends through dynamic visualizations.
+The goal is to provide actionable insights into demographic changes, making complex data easily accessible and comprehensible.
+## Tools Used

+Streamlit: An open-source app framework used in this project for creating the front-end user interface.
+Pandas: A library for data manipulation and analysis.
+Altair: A declarative statistical visualization library.
+Plotly: A graphing library that makes interactive, publication-quality graphs online.

 ### Prerequisites